-Making my savory slow cooker pinto beans recipe is very simple and packs a punch!
+Making this savory slow cooker pinto beans recipe is very simple and packs a punch!
 With easy to find spices and veggies, this comforting dish will become a favorite in your household.
 My recipe is vegetarian and can be served as a side dish to tacos, enjoyed with tortilla chips, or served on it’s own with bread.

 Table of Contents

-How to Make This Recipe
+How to Make Slow Cooker Pinto Beans

 Scroll down to the recipe card for the full recipe.

 - Season and slow cook.
-Once the veggies are done, add them to the slow cooker along with smoked paprika, chili powder and dried thyme.
+Once the veggies are done, add them to the slow cooker along with the pinto beans, smoked paprika, chili powder and dried thyme.
 Toss in 2 bay leaves (remove these just before serving), a pinch of coarse sea salt and cover the whole thing with 4 cups of water or broth.

 Storage and Reheating